-B1-B8 Arrangement of bytes as they appear when read from a file - that is, read B1 first, then B2, B3, and B4 up through B8.

-m-sign Mantissa sign bit

-Arrangement of the portions of the bytes that make up the exponent, from lower order (E1) to higher order (E2).
-The bits within each byte are counted from left to right (b1 to b8) but interpreted from right to left (i.e., lowest value = rightmost bit in the exponent part of the byte, highest value = leftmost bit in the exponent part of the byte) in the following way:
+- B1-B8 Arrangement of bytes as they appear when read from a file that is, read B1 first, then B2, B3, and B4 up through B8. - m-sign Mantissa sign bit - E1-E2 Arrangement of the portions of the bytes that make up the exponent, from lower order (E1) to higher order (E2).
+The bits within each byte are counted from left to right (b1 to b8) but interpreted from right to left (i.e., lowest value = rightmost bit in the exponent part of the byte, highest value = leftmost bit in the exponent part of the byte, highest value = leftmost bit in the exponent part of the byte.